Don Dubbins

 Donald Gene Dubbins (June 28, 1928 – August 17, 1991) was an American film, stage and television actor.

 Life and career

-Born in Brooklyn, New York.
-Dubbins began his career in 1953, appeariing in the television series The Doctor.
-He also appeared in the film From Here to Eternity, where he played the uncredited role of the bugler, Pvt.
-Friday Clark.
+Dubbins was born in Brooklyn, New York.
+He served in the U.S. Marine Corps during World War II.
+Dubbins began his career in 1953, appearing in the television series The Doctor.
+He also appeared in the film From Here to Eternity, where he played the uncredited role of the bugler, Private Friday Clark.
 Perhaps his highest-profile roles came with the western Tribute to a Bad Man and the drama These Wilder Years, both times playing alongside James Cagney.